illinois-cs241/illinois-cs241.github.io/_docs/mini_valgrind.md

 In addition to the four functions above, you'll need to maintain the following global variables:

+* `head`: a pointer to the head of a linked list storing all the metadata corresponding to allocated memory blocks

 * `total_memory_requested`: stores the total number of bytes of memory requested by the user throughout the lifetime of the program (excluding metadata)

 * `total_memory_freed`: stores the total number of bytes of memory freed by the user throughout the lifetime of the program